MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 An AI Builder trial license includes a limited amount of AI Builder capacity.
 You use this capacity when running or training models.

-If you exceed your AI Builder capacity, you’ll receive an over-capacity notification.
+If you exceed your AI Builder capacity, you receive an over-capacity notification.
 These notifications appear as banners in AI Builder pages or when using the model.

 The following functions aren't available when you exceed capacity: